OsmoSystems/cosmobot-deep-learning/README.md

 ## Iterating on models

-### Branching vs submodules
+### When to branch

-There will be one submodule for every major type of model, with the best version of each checked into master.
+This repo will contain one directory for each major type of model, with the best version of each checked into master.

 If you are making tweaks to a model, do so in a branch.
 If the tweaks turn out to be an improvement on that model, land them.
+If you are creating an new type of model (rather than iterating on an existing model), create a new directory for it.

 ### Documenting changes